southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are South Dakota Marriage Records Public?

 Access to South Dakota married records depends on the type.
-Record seekers can obtain informational copies of a marriage record by submitting an application and paying the applicable fee.
+To obtain marriage records, individuals must submit a request, either online, by mail, or in person, along with the applicable fee.
+Record seekers can obtain informational copies of a marriage record by submitting an application and paying the fee.
 However, such records cannot be used for legal proof of identification and do not come with a seal or signature.

-In comparison, certified copies of vital records, such as marriage records, are generally private.
-Only eligible persons, namely spouses and other direct family members, may obtain such records.
-Residents can obtain records of marriages that occured before 1950 from either the State Department of Health or the Registrar of Deeds in the county where the license was issued.
+In comparison, a certified copy of a vital record, such as a marriage certificate, is generally private and can only be obtained by eligible persons, such as spouses and direct family members, through a formal request.
+Requests for marriage records can be submitted in writing to the county clerk or the relevant office.
+Residents can obtain records of marriages that occurred before 1950 from either the State Department of Health or the Registrar of Deeds in the county where the license was issued.

 How to Find Marriage Records in South Dakota